opendaylight/genius/docs/specs/itm-tunnel-auto-config.rst

   off from the ITM config datastore (DS) and operator must explicitly clean it up.
 * Operator is not supposed to delete ``default-transport-zone`` from REST, such scenario will be taken as incorrect configuration.
-* Dynamic change in the bridge for tunnel creation via change in Openvswitch table’s external_ids parameter ``br-name`` is not supported.
 * Dynamic change for ``of-tunnel`` tep configuration via change in Openvswitch table’s external_ids parameter ``of-tunnel`` is not supported.
 * Dynamic change for configurable parameters ``def-tz-enabled`` and ``def-tz-tunnel-type``